 Starting in December 2014, Churches Together in Daventry present the Christmas story to Year 4 students from local junior schools.
 Each time over 200 children and their teachers visit Daventry Methodist Church where the event is hosted.
 The story unfolds as the children meet Mary, the innkeeper, shepherds and a wise man who give personal accounts of the most momentous time in their lives and its deep meaning for them and everyone.
 While hearing the story in small groups, the children are encouraged to ask questions to gain a better understanding.
 Local ministers and lay people take part in presenting the story.

-The schoolchildren are given tokens to remember what they had seen – an wooden angel, some straw from the manger, a lamb and a star.
-They, in turn, bring a gift to the crib for a modern poor mother and baby (St Andrews Church Welton Baby Project) and sing a carol.
-It was a moving experience for all involved both young and old.
-The gifts for the baby project were overwhelming in 2017 as can be seen in the photo below.
+The schoolchildren are given tokens to remember what they saw – an wooden angel, some straw from the manger, a lamb and a star.
+They, in turn, bring a gift to the crib for a modern poor mother and baby (St Martins Church Welton Baby Project) and sing a carol.
+It is a moving experience for all involved both young and old.

-All involved as visitors or CTiD volunteers were reminded that the real Christmas was about a gift from God to help each one of us, encouraging us to know the Giver, as well as the joy of giving.
+All involved as visitors or CTiD volunteers are reminded that the real Christmas is about a gift from God to help each one of us, encouraging us to know the Giver, as well as the joy of giving.